Maydiv123/Tmsquare_razorpay/README.md

-# Fastag Bajaj Razorpay Backend
+# TMsquare Razorpay Backend

-A Node.js Express backend for handling Razorpay payment gateway integration for the Fastag Bajaj mobile application.
+A Node.js Express backend for handling Razorpay payment gateway integration for the TMsquare mobile application.

 ## Features